Hoang Van Chi: Continued writing and activism

 He wrote for and contributed to North Vietnam Today and Vietnam Seen from East and West.
 In 1965, the United States Department of State invited Hoàng Văn Chí to resettle in the United States, where he continued working for an independent, free, democratic Vietnam.
-From 1965–69, he worked as news editor for the Voice of America, specializing in North Vietnam.
-From 1970–79 he worked for USAID, teaching culture and philosophy to classes of diplomats, U.S. State Department staff, and in universities.
+From 1965 to 1969, he worked as news editor for the Voice of America, specializing in North Vietnam.
+From 1970 to 1979 he worked for USAID, teaching culture and philosophy to classes of diplomats, U.S. State Department staff, and in universities.
 He especially enjoyed holding seminars about many different topics related to culture and education for young students in America, Canada and Australia.
 From 1975, with waves of boat people leaving Vietnam, Hoàng and his wife actively supported the Boat People SOS organization, organizing many fund-raising activities and helping newcomers to resettle.
 In 1987, Hoàng was invited to Paris, France, to speak about Vietnam at the Paris Peace Accords conference.
 In the 1980s, Hoàng started to work on his passion: formulating a direction to help Vietnam change from Communism to an independent, free, and democratic country.
 He had finished the last chapter of Duy Van Su Quan ("Humanism") in 1988 when he suffered a heart attack and died, aged 74.

 Views

-Hoàng Văn Chí represented a class of Vietnamese intellectuals caught between colonialism, nationalism, communism and capitalism, in a society traditionally run by Confucianism with totalitarianism.
+Hoàng Văn Chí represented a class of Vietnamese intellectuals caught between colonialism, nationalism, communism and capitalism, in a society traditionally run by Confucianism.
 Similar figures were Phan Khôi and Nguyễn Tường Tam (whose pen-name was Nhất Linh).
 During the fight for independence from the French colonialism, these intellectuals had tried to find new directions for Vietnam.
-The ideals of democracy, equality, human rights and civil rights led them into conflict with the Vietnamese governments of both North and South.
-Phan Khoi and his Nhan-Van Giai Pham group were oppressed and imprisoned by the communists in North Vietnam.
+The ideals of liberal democracy, equality, human rights and civil rights led them into conflict with the Vietnamese governments of both North and South.
+Phan Khôi and his Nhan-Van Giai Pham group were disbanded and imprisoned by the DRV.
 Nguyễn Tường Tam committed suicide the day before Ngô Đình Diệm summoned him to a court hearing due to his political writings.
 Hoàng Văn Chí was able to escape from both the North and South Vietnamese governments during this time to continue his search for a new direction.